Kneaded That

 Storage

-Store at room temperature in an airtight container or bag for 5-7 days.
-Can be frozen for up to 6 months.
+• Store at room temperature in an airtight container or bag for 5–7 days.

 Sourdough Discard Lemon Muffins